 I double-majored in political science and environmental studies at Guilford College and became involved in campus sustainability efforts and in student government, along with progressive political activism and the student-run radio station, where I hosted a weekly American roots music program.
 Guilford’s writing-intensive curriculum further sharpened the effectiveness and persuasiveness with language that I had developed since middle school, along with my analytical, critical thinking, and problem-solving skills.
 I graduated seeking to put these talents to work in service of a vision of a transportation system that is more conducive to human-scaled places to live and work and undergirds economic activity in a more sustainable way — one not wedded to the automobile, but featuring instead an interconnected network of public and shared conveyances underpinned by robust national, regional, and local passenger train networks.

-I moved to Washington, DC in 2009 to join the staff of the Rail Passengers’ Association.
+I moved to Washington, DC in 2009 to join the staff of the Rail Passengers Association.
 It is the only nationwide organization representing the users of passenger trains and working to expand and improve the entire passenger transportation network.
-I remain involved with the Association as a volunteer.
+I remain involved with the Association as a member of its volunteer advisory body.